YonatanKof/wwape-next/content/post/hwb-colors.md

 }
 ``` -->

-## Create a smooth color pallet
+## Create a smooth color palette

-In this example I have a var called `--my-color`
+In this example, I have a variable called `--my-color`

-For it to work properly it should be a pure hue, e.g. `hwb(90deg 0% 0%)`
+For it to work properly, it should be a pure hue, e.g. `hwb(90deg 0% 0%)`

-Let's use the CSS `from` and `calc` to make it 50% darker
+Let's use the CSS `from` and `calc` functions to make it 50% darker

 So it will look like this: `background-color: hwb(from var(--my-color) h w calc(b + 50%));`

 Let's make it 50% lighter: `background-color: hwb(from var(--my-color) h calc(w + 50%) b);`

-This is how I've built the slider below – have a go
+This is how I built the slider below – try it out

 ---